APB GPIO

 GPIO Pin Configuration

-• Configure the pin direction (input, output, or open-drain) using the SETDIR CSR
+• Configure the pin direction/configuration (output enable, open-drain) using the SETDIR CSR

 • Configure interrupt behavior if necessary using the SETINT CSR